JonathanMcCormickJr/OSSP-CS/README.md

 # 🚀 My Open-Source Study Path — Computer Science (OSSP-CS)

 Inspired by the [Open-Source Computer Science Degree](https://github.com/mvillaloboz/open-source-cs-degree) and [Open Source Society University](https://github.com/ossu/computer-science), this project aims to document my path toward becoming at least as knowledgable and competent in the field of Computer Science as a person with a 4-year CS degree.
 The following document outlines my study resources used.
 The groupings by Term are meant to pace and structure the course more or less according to a typical Computer Science track at a college or university.
 The focus is on the core Computer Science courses.
-While liberal arts or "GenEd" courses may be included (especially during my year at Andrews University), my overall goal is to become proficient in CS.
+While liberal arts or "GenEd" courses may be included (especially during my year at Andrews University), my overall goal is to become proficient in CS specifically.

 ## Table of Contents
 1. [🟩 Term 0](#-term-0)